holycrap872/ucls-ms-intro-to-cs/CourseMaterials/03_abstraction/03_robozzle/lesson_plan.md

             - How is this like functions?
 - Explain process
     - Go down sheet puzzle by puzzle
-    - Can play in pairs or by yourself
+    - Can play in pairs but each person needs to submit GoogleDoc w/ screen shots
-    - Need to get to 10th level
-- Have create account so I "can track you"
-    - User name same as Scratch
-    - Password "ChangeMe" since not a secure website/no interesting data
 - Go!
 - Before end of class
     - What are "functions"
     - Why are they useful
         - Save space
         - Repeat patterns
-        - Programming is like oragami: folding!
+        - Programming is like origami: folding!
+    - Explain a level as if it was an "abstraction tree chart"
+        - f1 is "high level"
+        - f2 is "broken out" lower level details
+        - What's a better name for f2?

 - Levels:
     - Introduction